 - Instagib - Deathmatch.
 Players spawn with a Railgun and infinite ammo.
-All hits are instant kill.
+All hits with the Railgun and Gauntlet are instant kill.
 Weapon spawns disabled.

 - Mystery Champion - Deathmatch.
 Players spawn as a random Champion (locked or unlocked).

 - Swinger Party - Deathmatch.
 Players spawn as Athena with a Railgun and infinite ammo.
-All hits are instant kill.
+All hits with the Railgun and Gauntlet are instant kill.
 Weapon spawns disabled.

 - Team Instagib - Team Deathmatch.
 Players spawn with a Railgun and infinite ammo.
-All hits are instant kill.
+All hits with the Railgun and Gauntlet are instant kill.
 Weapon spawns disabled.